Pierre Gaultier de Varennes, sieur de La Vérendrye: Explorations

 In Paris, Maurepas was pushing for more exploration.
 By this time explorers had identified two candidates as the 'River of the West'.
 The correct one was the Saskatchewan River, which flows east into Lake Winnipeg.
 The other was the Missouri River in the Mandan country in what is now North Dakota, United States.
 The Mandan were said to live in big houses and resemble Frenchmen.
 La Vérendrye picked the Missouri.
 In September 1738 he reached Fort Maurepas on Lake Winnipeg and ascended the Assiniboine River to Portage la Prairie, where he built Fort La Reine just south of Lake Manitoba (October 1738).

 Joining a large band of Assiniboines, he pushed southwest across the prairie and reached a Mandan village probably somewhere near the modern New Town, North Dakota, about 70 miles east of the Montana border.
 He did not push on to the Missouri River but sent his son Louis-Joseph to do it for him.
 In order to get rid of their numerous Assiniboine guests, the Mandan claimed that there was a Sioux war party in the area.
 The Assiniboines fled, taking with them the Cree interpreter.
 Unable to talk to the Mandan, La Vérendrye left two Frenchmen to learn the language and returned to Fort La Reine (January 1739).

+Later in 1739, La Vérendrye's son was killed in battle with the Ojibwe and Dakota.
+The French held the Dakota solely responsible, with La Vérendrye declaring in a fit of rage "Rub these people out, and wipe them off the face of the Earth!"
+This incident was the final breaking point that resulted in the Dakota-Ojibwe War.

 In 1740 he returned to Quebec on business, and in 1741 started on his fourth and last journey west.
 From Fort La Reine he sent his son Louis-Joseph exploring westward as far as, probably, the Big Horn Mountains of Wyoming (1742–43).
 (See: Verendrye brothers' journey to the Rocky Mountains) He worked to consolidate his hold on the chain of lakes that look like a single lake west of Lake Winnipeg, establishing Fort Dauphin (Manitoba), Fort Bourbon and Fort Paskoya.
 Back in France, Maurepas was growing increasingly irritated with La Vérendrye, who he thought was trading in furs when he should be exploring.
 In 1742 Maurepas suggested that he be replaced.